JaySLee/covid/README.md

   - The blue arm -- at one o'clock -- represents the early days of the pandemic when fewer infections caused more hospitalizations and deaths
   - The red arm -- at two o'clock, near the diagonal line -- represents vaccination era, when infections led to fewer hospitalizations and deaths, than in the earlier days.
   - **The dark red arm -- at three o'clock -- represents the omicron era, in which hospitalizations and deaths seem invariant to (even high) number of infections.**
+    + Interesting: there appears to be a similar horizontal invariance around the middle of the pandemic: light green to yellow dots whose trajectory is rectangular/counter-clockwise.

 <p align="center"><img src="/fig/cv_n_knoc.png" width="40%"></p>